Skip to content

 Back to Blog

-high severity April 04, 2026 · scope unconfirmed
+high severity April 04, 2026 · 3 min read Unverified claim — what this is

 EMCO Electric International Listed by nova Ransomware Group

 On April 4, 2026, electrical manufacturer EMCO Electric International appeared on the leak site of the nova Ransomware Group.
-The company, which produces conduit, fittings, and accessories used in food processing, pharmaceuticals, water treatment, and other sectors, had internal files exfiltrated during a ransomware attack.
+The company, which produces conduit, fittings, and accessories used in food processing, pharmaceuticals, water treatment, and other sectors, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone who has done business with the firm, supplied it with materials, or had their details stored in its systems could be affected.

-Confirmed Details from Reports
+Reported Details from Reports

 Public reporting indicates that nova actors gained access to EMCO Electric International’s network, exfiltrated files, and later listed the company on their dark-web leak page.
 The primary source is the group’s own leak site, mirrored by ransomware.live at the onion address provided below.
-No confirmed total of records or specific customer lists has been published, but the posting confirms that internal files were stolen.
+No confirmed total of records or specific customer lists has been published, but the posting states that internal files were stolen.
 The incident follows the group’s typical pattern of encrypting systems and then threatening to release data unless a ransom is paid.

 Why This Matters for You and Your Family